 Why LoRaWAN for Agricultural Research?

-LoRaWAN (Long Range Wide Area Network) operates on license-free sub-GHz spectrum, enabling sensor nodes to transmit data over distances of 2–15 km with negligible per-node power consumption.
-For research station deployments where multiple sensor nodes must operate across large field plots without per-node cellular SIM costs, LoRaWAN is the only cost-effective architecture.
+LoRaWAN (Long Range Wide Area Network) operates on license-free sub-GHz spectrum — 865–867 MHz in India — enabling sensor nodes to transmit data over distances of 2–15 km with negligible per-node power consumption.
+For research station deployments where multiple sensor nodes must operate across large field plots without per-node cellular SIM costs, LoRaWAN is the only cost-effective architecture: node batteries last multiple seasons, and adding a replicate plot adds no recurring connectivity charge.

 System Architecture Overview